Therapy HIPAA Hub

 HIPAA Compliance for Group Practices in Los Angeles, California — 2026 Guide

 Large group practices in CA face dual liability under HIPAA and California CMIA with each staff member.
-This guide covers what group practices in Los Angeles must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in California.
+This guide covers what group practices in Los Angeles must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in California, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $61,000